schellingerhout/schellingerhout.github.io/_posts/2017-08-03-udacity_machlearn1.md

 ggplot(dat, aes(x = x, y = y)) + geom_point(size = 5, color = "blue")
 ```

 The data is the first parameter in ggplot, and mapping is the second so I can supply `dat` and `aes`, without variable names.
 Just note that the two parameters are reversed in the `geom_point` and `geom_line` functions.
 So most samples in this Udemy class are technically wrong since the aesthetics object is passed without a parameter name ever time as the second parameter into these functions.
+There may be an error handling mechanism that correctly assings the aesthetics option to the "mapping" variable, but technically these calls should have produced erros.

 His explanation of assigning x to x and y to y is a bit brief.
 Here is deal: the `=` operator assign at current context and lower, while `<-` assigns in the global context.
 Here the `x` on the left is in defined inside the context of the function and the `x` on the right is on the global context.
 In this case the x on the right will reference `dat$x`.
 Since the console context cannot see what is assigned and cannot even see the `x` on the left this is a perfectly fine assignment.
 This type of assignment is most commonly used to pass parameters by name.